-The section on "General Academic Policies" near the front of this Bulletin contains several policies and procedures that apply to lifelong learning students, including the grading system, academic honors, the College's academic dishonesty policy, and policies concerning study at other institutions.
-These general policies apply to both traditional and lifelong learning students, unless specifically overridden within the current section of this Bulletin.
+The section on "General Academic Policies" near the front of this Bulletin contains several policies and procedures that apply to all Spring Hill students, including the grading system, academic honors, the College's academic dishonesty policy, and policies concerning study at other institutions.
+These general policies apply to both traditional and continuing studies students, unless specifically overridden within the current section of this Bulletin.